 For a taste of real adventure, try your hand at škraping, a cross-country race along škrape, the broken limestone landforms filled with crags and gullies.
 This has become an annual tradition since 2006.

-Even if you feel no excitement for extreme sports, you can hardly say no to the entertainment program which accompanies the proceedings, or the sizeable feast which acts as the closing ceremony.
-This is an excellent chance to try some of Pašman's numerous specialties: dalmatian prosciutto dried in the north wind, roast lamb, baked octopus and pašticada - beef steaks cooked as game, the pearl of the Croatian table.
+Even if you are not a huge fan of extreme sports, you can hardly say no to the entertainment program which accompanies the proceedings, or to the sizeable feast which acts as the closing ceremony.
+This is an excellent chance to try some of Pašman's numerous specialties: dalmatian prosciutto dried in the north wind, roast lamb, baked octopus and the traditional pašticada - the pearl of the Croatian cuisine.